Removing Grout From Ceramic Tile

 Of course, I understand you may have invested in other companies and have their batteries to suit those tools.

-The good part is that most multi-tools are similar so you can buy your
+The good part is that most multi-purpose tools are similar so you can buy your

 Simply purchase the multi-tool you have batteries for and a grout removal blade.